AdamGleave/website/content/post/latex-tips-tricks/index.md

 There exist [many](https://en.wikibooks.org/wiki/LaTeX/Introduction) [excellent](https://en.wikibooks.org/wiki/LaTeX/Introduction) [introductions](https://www.andy-roberts.net/writing/latex) to LaTeX.
 However, I've found that even experienced LaTeX users often fall prey to many gotchas, or fail to exploit some powerful aspects of the language.

-This document aims to collect together *[design patterns](https://en.wikipedia.org/wiki/Software_design_pattern)* in LaTeX that enable efficient and clear writing, and warn of *antipatterns* which interfere with this goal.
+This document aims to collect together *[design patterns](https://en.wikipedia.org/wiki/Software_design_pattern)* in LaTeX that enable efficient and clear writing, and warn of *anti-patterns* which interfere with this goal.
 Take these patterns as suggestions, not strict rules.
-What may be a pattern in one document can be an antipattern in another: for example, defining macros for notation may be beneficial in a PhD thesis, but is likely overkill for an extended abstract.
+What may be a pattern in one document can be an anti-pattern in another: for example, defining macros for notation may be beneficial in a PhD thesis, but is likely overkill for an extended abstract.
 Furthermore, while I anticipate these suggestions to be applicable to many LaTeX users, most of my experience has been in preparing papers for machine learning and computer science.
 When in doubt, defer to the publication norms of the field you operate in.